-- Slavery became illegal in England and France around the turn of the nineteenth century and, in 1814, the British and French governments signed the Treaty of Paris, with the aim of co-operating in suppressing the traffic in slaves.
+- Slavery became illegal in England and France in the nineteenth century.
 At the Brussels Conference of 1890, an anti-slavery Act was signed, which was later ratified by eighteen states.
 This declared the intention to put an end to the traffic of African slaves

 - This did not, however, address forced labour and ongoing and brutal working conditions.
 Even the 1926 International Slavery Convention, intended to abolish slavery in all its forms, did not have an impact on the common practice of forced labour until well into the 1940s.

 - The creation of the International Labour Organization (ILO) in 1919 reflected a belief that universal and lasting peace can be accomplished only if based on social justice.
 The ILO has developed a system of international labour standards upholding decent and productive work, freedom, equity, security and dignity.

 - One of the areas of work for the ILO has been its action to combat child labour, particularly in its worst forms.
 It pursues numerous lines of action in this area to this day, including its promotion of international treaties on child labour, such as ILO Convention No. 182 on the Worst Forms of Child Labour and ILO Convention no. 138 on the Minimum Age for Employment.